eliminmax/eambfc/README.md

  -h        - display this help text and exit
  -V        - print version information and exit
- -q        - don't print errors unless -j was passed* -j        - print errors in JSON format*
+ -j        - print errors in JSON format*
              (assumes file names are UTF-8-encoded.)
+ -q        - don't print errors unless -j was passed* -O        - enable optimization**.
  -k        - keep files that failed to compile (for debugging) -c        - continue to the next file instead of quitting if a
              file fails to compile